Ayushjsgithub/COMICDORO/README.md

 # COMICDORO: Comic Themed Pomodoro Timer ⏱️✨
-A comic themed productivity timer with quotes, breaks and more to help you stay focused
+A comic themed productivity timer with quotes, breaks and more to help you stay focused.

 # 🚀 Features That Pack a Punch...
 - 🧠 **Customizable timers** set your session length